werty1001/bemgo/README.md

 * [LESS](http://lesscss.org/) or [Sass](http://sass-lang.com/) or [Stylus](http://stylus-lang.com/) + [PostCSS](http://postcss.org/) for styles
 * ES6 with babel, build JS using Webpack
 * Support for all types of sprites: sprite.svg / sprite.png / sprite.2x.png / symbol.svg
-* JSON data for use in templates
+* Support JSON data for use in templates
+* Generate favicons and apple touch icons
+* Creating zip archive with a complete build or development files
+* Nothing unnecessary, in build only those files that are used
 * FTP deploy
-* Generate favicons and apple touch icons
-* Creating zip archive with a complete build
-* Nothing superfluous, in build only those files that are used

 and more ...